-Alrosa is a group of diamond-mining companies based in Russia.
-Alrosa specializes in the exploration, mining, as well as the manufacture and trade of diamonds.
+Alrosa is a group of diamond-mining companies based in Russia and specializes in the exploration, mining, manufacture, and trade of diamonds.
 The corporation is a global leader in the production of diamonds by volume.

 In Russia, Alrosa accounts for over 95% of the total diamond production.
 Globally, the company produces up to 27% of the total diamonds sold worldwide.
 Though Alrosa is headquartered in Miry, Russia, it operates in several regions around the world.